-So-net Entertainment Corporation (So-net) is one of Japan’s largest Internet Service Providers (ISPs) with over 4 million users across the country.
-The company focuses on two main business segments: Network Services and Media and Entertainment.
+So-net Entertainment Corporation (So-net) is one of Japan’s largest Internet service providers (ISPs) with more than 4 million users across the country.
+The company focuses on two main business segments: network services and media/entertainment.
 So-net Media Networks, a consolidated subsidiary within the Media and Entertainment segment started in July 2008, focuses on developing the company’s high potential advertising business.

-So-net has experienced further cost savings by leveraging unused EC2 capacity through Spot Instances.
-Akikazu Takeuchi, a Senior Research Fellow at So-net, “Running Amazon Elastic MapReduce on Spot Instances has reduced the cost of our ad hoc data analysis by approximately 50%"
+So-net has experienced further cost savings by leveraging unused Amazon EC2 capacity through Spot Instances.
+Akikazu Takeuchi, a Senior Research Fellow at So-net, says, “Running Amazon EMR on Spot Instances has reduced the cost of our ad hoc data analysis by approximately 50 percent."

 To meet the demands of an ever-expanding business, So-net’s development team is continuously working to improve their analytics systems.
 “With AWS, we no longer worry about underutilized infrastructure and maintenance," Yasuda says.
 "Instead, we can focus on differentiating through our customer offerings.
 Rapid access to critical customer insights has allowed us to differentiate our business in the face of a highly competitive and rapidly changing industry.”